Get Real About Change

 These are often so subtle that even those in the organisation may fail to see these patterns.
 They then wonder why they continue to get the same results when they keep relying on the same ways of tackling problems.

-The resulting impact and ‘cost’ for the organisation includes:
+The resulting impact and ‘cost’ to the organisation include:

 - Wasted energy and activity but no real progress and action

 - Disengaged and disillusioned staff who see this as ‘yet another’ change activity that will not deliver results

 - Initial compliance, at best, to change but reverting to old behaviours once the focus moves to the next change process

 - Protracted decision making and implementation of change which fails to meet expectations of stakeholders around the benefits of change